rlbaker/fn/README.md

 fmt.Println(result) // [1 1 2 4 3 9]
 ```

+### `Filter`

-### `Filter`: Creates a new array with all elements that pass the test implemented by the provided function.
+Creates a new array with all elements that pass the test implemented by the provided function.

 ```go
 input := []int{1, 2, 3, 4, 5}